eunbiggabi/term2/workBook/README.md

 - During the development period, we only act to achieve our goals.
 I don't make anything else by falling sideways.

 - Have a daily pre-work meeting.
 During this time, share your development situation and what to do today.
 You can talk about the difficulties you feel while developing.
 If you share the situation every day, you can easily see how far you've come to achieve your goals.
 Some team members finish their work early and others don't.
-In that case, you can adjust the workload for each person.
+In that case, you can adjust the workload for each person(COSMO CONSULT.

-If you apply Agile in this way, you can easily check the progress of the project every day and know the completion of the project, so you don't have to count the nights at the end(COSMO CONSULT.
 2021).

+In summary, first, personal interactions should be prioritized over processes and tools.
+Second, work software takes precedence over comprehensive documents.
+Third, collaboration with customers takes precedence over contract negotiations.
+Finally, responding to changes takes precedence over the next plan.

 ## Question 4

-Source control/version control is the activity of tracking and managing code changes.
-The system provides an operational record of code development and helps resolve conflicts that arise when merging contribution codes from multiple sources.

-Whether you're writing your own simple applications or working as a team on a large software development project, source control is an essential component of the development process.
-The source code management system allows you to track code changes, check the history of modifications to code, and revert to earlier versions of your project when necessary.
-The source code management system can collaborate with teams to write code, isolate their work until ready, and identify who made the changes and what changes were made to resolve the problem quickly.
-Source code management systems simplify the development process and provide centralized sources for all code(Simpleprogrammer.com.
+It stores changes to the code, allowing the history of changes and the operator to track them, and making them easier to change to past codes.
+Source control is an essential factor, whether it is simple work or cooperation as a large project team.
+That way, you can isolate your work, track who made the changes and what changes were applied, and resolve problems quickly.
+Version control systems are on the market, but the most recommended are Git and Mercury(Simpleprogrammer.com.
 2021).

+In summary, as described above, source code is easy to back up and recover to the previous source in the event of a bug.
+It is also convenient to merge sources when different projects are being carried out simultaneously from the same source, and it is possible to determine who changed the elements from what trial to what second.

 ## Question 5

-The competitive edge of software is in quality and the best way to ensure quality is to invest in testing.
-Generally, strict application of tests may seem to cost more to development schedules or costs, but in practice, they help identify and prevent defects that occur in advance, and contribute greatly to cost savings.

-The ISO/IEC/IEEE 29119 Software Testing is an internationally recognised standard to test software which can be used within the development life cycle by any company (Eriksson, 2021).
+ISO/IEC/IEEE 29119 software testing is an internationally recognized standard for testing software available to all companies within the development lifecycle(Eriksson, 2021).

-1. Test Plan -  A detailed document summarizing test strategies, objectives, timelines, expectations, and resources required for output, serving as a blueprint for performing processors that monitor and control.

-2. Test Analysis/Design - Key points are the test conditions, how to access the test, and the number of times it is tested.
-Also, test design as a process combines years of experience by test managers with similar projects, tester knowledge of systems/features under test, and general practice of testing at a certain point in time.

-3. Test Execution - Verify that it works as expected in the order of test cases created in the implementation phase.
-If it's an unexpected result, you have to make evidence such as capture and manage it as an issue.
-It should also analyze the cause of the issue and identify other functions affected by the scope of the correction.

-4. Test exit criteria/Closure - If you meet the test end criteria defined in the test plan/analysis step, share the test end with team.
-There will be many termination criteria, but if the progress of the set test case reaches 100%, or if it is possible to respond later after agreement with officials even if there is a specific issue, the test can usually be terminated.
-Afterwards, if the test is needed not only in the test environment but also in the actual environment, the test termination is shared and the test is returned to the test execution stage and checked according to the set scenario (smartbear.com, 2021).
+For test processing, the following basic steps are followed.

+1. Test strategy/Test planning- This involves producing a document which describes the test objectives and overall approach.

+2. Test Analysis/Test Design - This involves the design of the tests by identifying the conditions that will be necessary.

+3. Implementation/Execution - The execution of the test involves the running of the specified test on the computer system by using an automated test tool or manually.

+4. Evaluating Exit Criteria and Reporting- This process involves evaluating the data when the test is done.
+This helps assess if more testing is needed or gives information so a summary report for stakeholders can be written.

+5. Test Closure Activities- This happens when software is delivered.
+However, it can be used in other circumstances such as a project been cancelled or a maintenance release or update is done.
+This last step is done to check which planned deliverables were achieved to ensure all incident reports are resolved(smartbear.com, 2021).

 ## Question 6

-Information security does not just mean computer security.
-It also includes data, information, or telephone conversations.
-Also, all information system owners are responsible for considering security controls throughout their information systems, from initial planning to service retirement.

-- Authentication - Today's most popular and commonly known methods are user IDs and passwords.
-However, this method is easy to hack, and a better way is to check the verification number by email or text, and even by fingerprint or eye-scan.
-It can also make it safer by creating multiple authentication systems.

-Information systems that store or process data must leverage multi-factor authentication through managed authentication services.
-If this is not possible, the use of multi-factor authentication by third parties is permitted(Oneit.uncc.edu.
+- User authentication requirements - is the verification of an active human-to-machine transfer of credentials required for confirmation of a user’s authenticity.
+User authentication is performed in almost all human-to-computer interactions other than guest and automatically logged in accounts.
+Authentication authorizes human-to-machine interactions on both wired and wireless networks to enable access to networked and Internet connected systems and resources.
+The reliability of authentication is affected not only by the number of factors involved but also the specific technologies and the manner in which they are implemented.
+Well-designed and appropriately enforced implementation rules can help ensure the security of user authentication.

+- Access provisioning - involves coordinating creation of user accounts, password management, email authorizations, and other tasks.
+A user may be granted the ability to view, create, or modify files based on specific security and role parameters.
+When done correctly, provisioning encompasses the entire lifecycle, including changing roles and retiring user accounts across all systems.

+- Authorization processes - is the process of establishing if the user (who is already authenticated), is permitted to have access to a resource.
+It determines what a user is and is not allowed to do. is a security mechanism used to determine user/client privileges or access levels related to system resources, including computer programs, files, services, data and application features.
+Authorization is normally preceded by authentication for user identity verification(Oneit.uncc.edu.
 2021).

 ## Question 7

-Let's look at some commonly used methods to ensure that data is safe and secure.
+Let's look how to protect information and data in general and how to apply it to projects

 - Risk Management - The more dangerous the data is, the more protection it provides, and the less protection it may have.
 It is also important to make a good decision on which data to protect more closely because improved data security increases costs.